maradeeym/arbitrum-docs/arbitrum-docs/run-arbitrum-node/05-l1-ethereum-beacon-chain-rpc-providers.md

 Offchain Labs has plans to reduce a Nitro validator's reliance on historical blob data and will share updates on this effort in the future.

+Here is the updated list of Ethereum beacon chain RPC providers with dRPC added:

 ### List of Ethereum beacon chain RPC providers

 | Provider                                                                    | Mainnet Beacon chain APIs? | Mainnet Historical blob data? | Holesky Beacon chain APIs? | Sepolia Beacon chain APIs? |